slub/kartenforum_georeference/README.md

 ## Install

-The georeference service relies on the following dependencies:
+The tools are developed with Python 3.97.
+They rely on the following dependencies:

 ```
 apt-get install python3 python3-virtualenv libpq-dev gdal-bin libgdal-dev gcc uwsgi